-Diabetes can damage your eye in many ways.
-The retina is the most common part of the eye that is affected, and when it is, diabetic retinopathy occurs.
-Often, the early changes to your vision go unnoticed.
-That is why an accurate diagnosis, at the earliest possible stage is important.
-The damage that can result from diabetic retinopathy can be caught early with sophisticated imaging technology.
-Your doctor can detect swelling, leaky or blocked blood vessels, as well as the growth of new, abnormal blood vessels before symptoms occur.
-Depending on the severity of your disease, we may monitor your condition, or recommend a treatment that best meets your needs.
-We work closely with you and your diabetes specialists to help you reduce your risk for vision loss, and keep your eyes as healthy as possible.
+Diabetes can harm your eye in many ways.
+The retina is the part of the eye most commonly damaged by diabetes, and this condition is called diabetic retinopathy.
+Early changes often go unnoticed, so making an early diagnosis important.
+The damage can be caught early with sophisticated imaging technology.
+Your doctor can detect macular swelling (swelling in the center of the retina), leaky or blocked blood vessels, and growth of new, abnormal blood vessels before symptoms occur.
+Depending on the severity of your disease, we may monitor your condition or recommend a treatment that meets your needs.
+We work closely with you and your diabetes specialists to help you reduce your risk for vision loss and keep your eyes as healthy as possible.

-Dilation drops allow your doctor to get a better look at your lens, optic nerve, macular and peripheral vision.
+Dilation drops allow your doctor to get a better look at your retina, optic nerve, and macula.

-OCT is a computer-guided device that creates a 3-D image map of the front part of your eye, the optic and retinal nerves, and the macula.
-It detects changes in the thickness of the macula, and looks for small defects that may be difficult to obtain during a visual field test.
+OCT is a computer-guided device that creates a 3D image map of the front part of your eye, the optic nerve, and the macula.
+It detects changes in the thickness of the macula.

 Dye is injected into your arm to identify new or leaking blood vessels in your eye.
 Magnified devices capture images that cannot be seen with your doctor’s naked eye.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why our ophthalmology program is ranked sixth in the nation and is the highest ranked program in North Carolina, according to U.S. News & World Report for 2022–2023.